 Please keep your software up to date by downloading and installing the Metrics Technology Hot Fixes.
-Your software will remind you monthly with a simple reminder message to check for updated Hot Fixes.
+Your software will occasionally remind you to check for updated HotFixes.
+HotFixes are critical updates for any discovered defects.
 Often the issues addressed in the updates are ones that you may just now be encountering.
+The latest Hotfix contains all previous Hotfix resolutions.

-Metrics Technology provides Service Patches to registered customers.
-Once a patch has been created and verified by Metrics Technology, it is placed on our web site (www.metricstech.com).

-The patch can be downloaded from the web site.
-Please note the patches are very large and will take time to download depending upon your connection speed.
-If you have not registered your software, please do so now to become eligible for software updates and support.
+Metrics Technology also provides a Service Pack when necessary.
+A Service Pack will contain all HotFixes and new program features.
+Once a Service Pack has been created and verified by Metrics Technology, it is placed on our website; www.metricstech.com.
+Please note the Service Packs are very large and will take time to download depending upon your connection speed.
+Once downloaded the file is an .EXE application.